-The Board of Directors recommends for the payment of dividend of TZS 27 per share, for the year ended 31st December 2021 (2020: TZS 27).
-The reminder of profit shall be re-invested to finance the Group's planned growth for 2022.
+The Board of Directors do not recommend the payment of dividend, for the year ended 31st December 2022 (2021: TZS 27).
 The Directors continue to mobilize both equity and debt finance for lending to new products and for strategic technological initiatives.

-The Group's subsidiary, Victoria Insurance Brokers Limited declared dividend of TZS 68.8million (TZS 344 per share) for the year ended 31st December 2021, (2020: TZS 242).
+The Group's subsidiary, Victoria Insurance Brokers Limited also did not declare dividend for the year ended 31st December 2022, (2021: TZS 344).